rBiblia/xml2bibx/README.md

 # rBiblia xml2bibx converter

 With this simple console tool you can convert translations stored in XML format into fully functional *.bibx files used by [rBiblia](https://rbiblia.toborek.info) application.
-XML validation process is performed before the conversion.
+XML validation process is done before the conversion.

 ## Download

-Compiled version can be downloaded from the [official location](https://api.toborek.info/pobierz/xml2bibx.exe).
+Compiled version can be downloaded from the [official location](https://api.toborek.info/download/xml2bibx.exe).

 ## Requirements